 - 40 percent of the employee’s first year wages if the employee works more than 400 hours of that year

 Employees benefit by getting hired.
 The tax credit benefits the employer and isn’t shared with the employee.

 If you hire someone from the targeted groups list, you qualify for WOTC.
 There is no limit on the number of employees.

 After learning about WOTC, businesses can’t wait to take advantage of this amazing program.
 The challenge is following all the time sensitive requirements to ensure eligibility.
 There’s so much to do!
 That’s when you turn to MidwestHR.
 It’s one of our many services designed to help you save time and money.

-MidwestHR, a top CPEO in Illinois (certified professional employer organization), constantly monitors tax laws impacting our clients’ businesses.
+MidwestHR, a top PEO in Illinois (professional employer organization), constantly monitors tax laws impacting our clients’ businesses.
 We examine the changes, alert clients and provide recommendations.
 By outsourcing your HR to us, you can stay focused on your business knowing we are monitoring legislation changes going into effect.
 Give us a call at 630-836-3000 to learn more.